How to Teach English in Korea

 In order to teach English in Korea, ESL schools require native English speakers who have an undergraduate degree (or better) from their home country.

-Out of 13,000 ESL job postings, we’ve found Korean ESL schools are generally not big believers in ESL certfication.
-Out of all ESL countries that we studied, South Korea demanded ESL certification the least.
+We’ve found Korean ESL schools are generally not big believers in ESL certification.
+Out of all the ESL countries that we studied, South Korea demanded ESL certification the least.

 Don’t get me wrong but the teaching experience you gain from ESL certification is an added bonus.
 But we’ve found in most cases, they are less necessary in Korea.